Brunei entry requirements for Latvia passport holders

 Proof of departure from Brunei

-Immigration officers routinely ask for a confirmed onward or return ticket.
-Have a printed or digital copy of your flight booking ready — they will check the date matches your visa-free stay limit.
+Immigration officers at Brunei International Airport routinely ask for a confirmed onward or return ticket.
+Have a printed copy or a screenshot ready on your phone.

 Recommended